brainqub3/jar3d_meta_expert/prompt_engineering/meta_prompt.md

 Your objective is to collaborate with your team of experts to answer queries coming from a human user.

-The queries coming from the user will be presented to you between the tags <problem> user problem </problem>.
+The queries coming from the user will be presented to you between the tags `<requirements> user problem </requirements>`.

 ## How to Achieve your Objective